 Although Albania’s most well-known tourist destinations are its lively capital of Tirana and the stunning Adriatic and Ionian Coast, the many beautiful lakes in Albania also have fantastic vacation potential.

-Combined with its gorgeous coastline, the Albania lakes are what make the country such an exceptional summer holiday destination.
+Combined with its gorgeous coastline, the Albania lakes make the country such an exceptional summer holiday destination.

-Moreover, Albania is home to several of the most important lakes on the entire Balkan Peninsula, bodies of water that are both economically (tourism) and ecologically important.
-Some of them are protected as a national park, UNESCO Biosphere Reserve and/or UNESCO World Heritage Site.
+Moreover, Albania is home to several of the most essential lakes on the entire Balkan Peninsula, bodies of water that are both economically (tourism) and ecologically important.
+Some of them are protected as a national park, UNESCO Biosphere Reserve, and/or UNESCO World Heritage Site.

 The 5 Most Beautiful Lakes In Albania

-However, the Albania lakes featured below all have something unique going on, whether it’s amazing biodiversity, historic significance or accessible beauty from Tirana.
+However, the Albania lakes featured below all have something unique going on, whether it’s incredible biodiversity, historical significance, or accessible beauty from Tirana.

 With its maximum depth of 288 meters (mean depth of 155 meters), it’s the deepest lake in the Balkans and one of the deepest in Europe.
-Additionally, it’s also one of the oldest lakes in Europe, even in the world, its origins going back five million years.
+Additionally, it’s also one of the oldest lakes in Europe, even globally, its origins going back five million years.
 (Other similarly ancient lakes elsewhere on Earth include Lake Baikal and Lake Tanganyika.)

-Lake Ohrid is home to no fewer than 200 endemic species, including everything from plankton to predatory fish and an amazing variety of crustaceans and mollusks.
+Lake Ohrid is home to no fewer than 200 endemic species, including everything from plankton to predatory fish and a fantastic variety of crustaceans and mollusks.
 In fact, considering its surface area, Lake Ohrid could be regarded as the world’s most biodiverse lake.

-This ancient history combined with remarkable diversity in both plant and animal life is why Lake Ohrid is a UNESCO World Heritage Site.
+This ancient history combined with remarkable diversity in both plant and animal life is why Lake Ohrid is a UNESCO World Heritage Site in Albania.

 Distances and Travel Times to Lake Ohrid